Child Support for Business Owners

 Generally, when it comes to child custody litigation, child support is the easiest issue to settle.
 Child support is based on the Michigan Child Support Formula which takes into consideration each parent’s income, child care and healthcare expenses, and the software calculates the support.
 However, it is very different when calculating child support for an entrepreneur or business owner.
 Very few business owners receive a regular paycheck.
 Some entrepreneurs never receive a paycheck; some of them reinvest all profits back into the business; some of them just take all income as shareholder distributions.

 How is Child Support Calculated for Business Owners?

 Regardless of how the entrepreneur is paid, the Michigan Child Support Formula requires that the market value of perquisites (perks) must be included in the business owner’s income.
 Some examples of the perks are housing, meals, personal use of company vehicles, cell phones, and mileage reimbursement.

-The Michigan Child Support Formula also requires distributed profits, profit sharing, management or consulting fees, in kind income (i.e., personal use of business property), and redirected income (i.e., personal loans, some payments made to friends or relatives) to be included as the business owner’s income.
+The Michigan Child Support Formula also requires distributed profits, profit sharing, the management or consulting fees, any kind income (i.e., personal use of business property), and redirected income (i.e., personal loans, some payments made to friends or relatives) to be included as the business owner’s income.